NARA and Declassification

 On January 11, 2021, President Donald J. Trump appointed Ezra Cohen to a three-year term on the PIDB and designated him to serve as Chair for a two-year term that ended on January 10, 2023.
 Speaker Mike Johnson appointed Mr. Cohen to a second three-term from January 11, 2024, to January 10, 2027.
 Prior to his appointment to the PIDB, Mr. Cohen served in senior leadership positions at the Department of Defense (DoD) and Intelligence Community, most recently as the Acting Under Secretary of Defense for Intelligence and Security and Director for Defense Intelligence, Office of the Director of National Intelligence from November 2020 to January 2021.
 In this role, he exercised authority, direction, and control over the Defense Intelligence Enterprise and Combat Support Agencies.
 Additionally, he served as the principal civilian intelligence advisor to the Secretary of Defense on all military intelligence-related matters, including signals intelligence, human intelligence, sensitive activities, geospatial intelligence, sensitive reconnaissance, counterintelligence, law enforcement, and security.
 His previous government positions include Acting Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict (SO/LIC); Principal Deputy Assistant Secretary of Defense for SO/LIC; Deputy Assistant Secretary of Defense for Counter-Narcotics and Global Threats; Special Assistant to the President and Senior Director for Intelligence Programs on the National Security Council; Deputy Defense Intelligence Officer for South Asia at the Defense Intelligence Agency; and as a DoD Operations Officer.
 Mr. Cohen began his government service as an intern researching 1820’s tariff legislation in the Center for Legislative Archives, a part of the National Archives and Record Administration.
 Mr. Cohen has also worked in the private sector for Oracle Corporation.
 Mr. Cohen received a B.A. in History from the University of Pennsylvania and a J.D. from the University of Chicago Law School.

-Alissa M. Starzak (Vice Chair)
+Alissa M. Starzak (Acting Chair and Vice Chair)

-On January 11, 2023, Ms. Starzak became Acting Chair under the PIDB bylaws, pending the appointment of a Chair by the President of the United States.
+On December 4, 2024, Ms. Starzak became Acting Chair under the PIDB bylaws, pending the appointment of a Chair by the President of the United States.
 First appointed by Senate Minority Leader Charles E. Schumer on February 27.
 2018, to serve a three-year term, the PIDB members elected her as Vice Chair in 2018.
-She then served as Vice Chair and Acting Chair from June 5, 2020, to January 10, 2021, pending the appointment of a Chair by the President.
+She then served as Vice Chair and Acting Chair from June 5, 2020; to January 10, 2021, and again from January 11, 2023 to December 4, 2023, pending the appointment of a Chair by the President.
 Authorizing legislation extended her first three-year term ending on February 26, 2021, through February 15, 2022.
 On February 1, 2022, Senate Majority Leader Charles E. Schumer announced his intention to appoint Alissa M. Starzak to serve for a new three-year term, which began on February 15, 2022, and will end on February 14, 2025.
 Ms. Starzak is currently Vice President and Global Head of Public Policy at Cloudflare, a web security and optimization company.
 Prior to joining Cloudflare, Ms. Starzak worked for the U.S. government in a variety of national security positions.
 Most recently, she served as the 21st General Counsel of the U.S. Department of the Army, after confirmation by the Senate.
 As General Counsel of the Army, she was the primary legal counsel to the Secretary of the Army and the Army’s chief legal officer.
 Her appointment as Army General Counsel followed her service as the Deputy General Counsel for Legislation at the U.S. Department of Defense, where she advised on legal issues with a legislative or congressional component and managed an office of attorneys responsible for developing the Department of Defense legislative program.
 Prior to moving to the Department of Defense, Ms. Starzak served as Counsel to the U.S. Senate Select Committee on Intelligence, focusing on legal issues relating to intelligence collection and covert action, and as an Assistant General Counsel at the Central Intelligence Agency’s Office of General Counsel.
 She also worked in private practice in Washington, D.C., and clerked for The Honorable E. Grady Jolly, U.S. Court of Appeals for the Fifth Circuit.
 She graduated from Amherst College and the University of Chicago Law School, where she served as an editor of the University of Chicago Law Review.
 Ms. Starzak is serving her second term on the PIDB.

 * Note: Though PIDB members typically serve for 3-year terms, Ms. DeBonis's official appointment from the White House Office of the Executive Clerk stipulated that the appointment is for the remainder of the term expiring on December 29, 2021, vice Adam Telle